Last Updated on February 23, 2023 by lukesguide

 - Confidentiality agreement or non-disclosure agreement

-- Terms sheet or heads of agreement
+- Memorandum of understanding (sometimes called a terms sheet or heads of agreement)

-- Asset purchase agreement
+- Asset purchase agreement or Stock Purchase Agreement

 - Transition services agreement